 For a long time, four things come across my mind each time I hear “The Three Kings” or “The Three Wise Men” or in biblical terms “The Three Magi.”

-First, I think of them as Gaspar, Baltasar, and Melchor (how they are called in the Philippines).
+First, I think of them as Gaspar, Baltasar, and Melchor because this is how they are called in the Philippines.
 In relation, I also think of the gifts they presented before the child-king in the manger: myrrh, frankincense, and gold.
 In the history of salvation, their story first appeared in the New Testament, particularly in the gospel of Matthew (2: 1 – 12).